 Most Zimbabwe pension funds invest the bulk of their money at the Zimbabwe Stock Exchange but they have lost quite substantial amount in real terms.

-To worsen the situation, the local bourse was closed by government last month.
+To worsen the situation, the local bourse was closed by government in June last year.
 The closure saw the stock market losing half of its value, according to investment analysts.

 Prior to its closure on June 26, employees who are about to retire were looking at their pension statements with some confidence after share prices had hit record highs.